Generic selectors

 Manchester is one of the world's most famous footballing cities.
-It is one of only two cities to be home to two European Cup winners namely Manchester United (1968, 1999 and 2008) and Manchester City (2023).
+It is one of only two cities in the world to be home to two European Cup winners – Manchester United (1968, 1999 and 2008) and Manchester City (2023).

-It is also the only city in Europe with two treble-winning clubs at its heart.
+It is also the only city in Europe with two treble-winning clubs at its heart, following United's historic season in 1998/00 and City's in 2022/23.

 Premier League football clubs in Manchester

 There are two clubs in the Premier League from Greater Manchester: Manchester United and Manchester City.
-These are undoubtedly two of the most talked about teams in world football, of course at the club level.
-And even when it comes to teams that have won the treble in the prestigious English Premier, Man Utd and Man City make the list of the most crowned clubs in the City of Manchester.
+These are two of the most talked-about teams in world football, but it wasn't always that way.

-Manchester United, popularly known as the Red Devils, were founded as Newton Heath in 1878, changing their name in 1902 to Manchester United.
-In the succeeding century and a bit, United have become the city's biggest and most successful club, and perhaps those attributes ring true when considering the biggest club in the country, and even the world.
+Manchester United were founded as Newton Heath in 1878, before changing their name in 1902 to Manchester United.
+In the succeeding century and a bit, United became the city's biggest and most successful club, and at one stage, only Real Madrid could talk to them in terms of size, wealth and popularity on the world stage.

-The club has been managed by arguably the best manager the world of football has ever had in Sir Alex Ferguson.
+Speaking of Ferguson, there is a strong argument that he is the greatest manager in the sport's history given the dynasty he built at Old Trafford over a 26-year period.
 At the same time, they've also had their fair share of playing superstars throughout their history, including Sir Bobby Charlton, George Best, Roy Keane, David Beckham, Cristiano Ronaldo and Wayne Rooney, amongst many others.

 EFL Championship football clubs from Greater Manchester